UpCloudLtd/upcloud-packer/README.md

 }
 ```

-If everything goes according to plan, you should see something like this:
+If everything goes according to plan, you should see something like the example output below.

 ```
 $ packer build examples/basic_plan.json